 Shallow shore dive at the end of Cronulla Peninsula with easy entry/exit, featuring a submerged car wreck and seasonal baby Port Jackson sharks in October.

 7-day weather forecast for Sydney, NSW sourced from Open-Meteo.
-Shows daily high/low temperatures, weather conditions and rain probability — useful for planning your drive to Bass and Flinders.
+Daily high/low temperatures, conditions and rain probability.

 Bass and Flinders sits at the very tip of the Cronulla Peninsula where the Port Hacking River meets the open coast, and it punches well above its depth rating for variety.
 The reef is shallow — maxing out at 6 m — and the terrain includes rocky reef sloping to a sandy bottom, kelp beds covering the mid-section, and an unusual bonus: a small submerged car wreck that has been colonised over the years into a productive artificial reef and a reliable hiding spot for juvenile fish and invertebrates.
 It is a compact site that gives you more to look at than the depth alone suggests.